 Mulch: The Fifth Principle of Xeriscape

-Let’s discuss one of the seven principles of Xeriscaping that we get a number of questions about from customers this time of year – mulches!
-For clarity’s sake, we are talking about mulches that fit into a landscape with low-water plant zones.
-We are not encouraging anyone to replace their lawn with only wood mulch or rock mulch and no plants!
+Let’s discuss one of the seven principles of Xeriscaping that we get the most questions about – mulch!
+For clarity’s sake, we are talking about mulches that fit into a landscape with low-water plants.
+We are NOT encouraging anyone to replace their lawn with only wood mulch or rock mulch!
 We are talking about Xeriscaping— not “zero-scaping.”
 Learn more about the other xeriscaping principles here.

 What is mulch?

 Mulch is a protective layer put on top of bare soil.
-Soil amendments or improvements (the second principle of xeriscaping) on the other hand are incorporated into the top few inches of soil with the intention of improving soil quality, usually for non-native plants or cultivated vegetable gardens.
-When it comes to mulches you have two common options: organic or inorganic, which is to say plant matter or non-plant matter.
+Soil amendments on the other hand (the second principle of xeriscaping) are incorporated into the top few inches of soil with the intention of improving soil quality.
+When it comes to mulches there are two basic options: organic and inorganic, otherwise known as plant matter and non-plant matter.
 Organic mulches include wood chips, bark, straw, grass clippings, leaves, pine needles, or even dead weeds.
-Inorganic mulches are usually some sort of rock layer or even plastics.
+Inorganic mulches are typically some sort of rock layer.

-Mulching is not some new landscaping concept.
-Mulching is actually mimicking the natural process of an ecosystem’s lifecycle.
-Plants die back or drop foliage in fall and this plant matter decomposes over the winter providing much-needed nutrients to the plants again come spring.
-Mulching is natural and necessary for healthy soils, plants, and yards!
+Mulching is not a new landscaping concept.
+Mulching actually mimics the natural process of an ecosystem’s lifecycle.
+Plants die back or drop foliage in fall and this plant matter then decomposes over the winter, providing much-needed nutrients to the plants again come spring.
+Mulching is natural and necessary for healthy soils, healthy plants, and healthy gardens!

 Why mulch at all: